coecms/QCmip6/README.md

 ## How to contribute
 There are two ways you can contribute:
 1. you can open an issue to propose a test or to signal an issue you have found.
-2. you can assign yourself a test if you have an idea for a test function.
+2. you can assign yourself a test if you have an idea for a test function.In regard to that I’m not fully clear about how to use the issues.

+## To add issue
+At the moment I image 3 kind of issues:
+1) Actual bugs with whatever code we produce
+2) an issue with CMIP6 we want to signal, so the problem and potentially an example that we can use to test whatever function we might generate
+3) a qc-issue I.e. Something describing a proposed test and following its evolution indicated by a "qc" label (or maybe we could use enhancement?)
+While obviously the second kind of issue can and probably will evolve in the third, I would like to apply the qc label only once a test has been proposed and agreed on, to make it clear for anyone who wants to contribute a function that is something they can start working on

 ## To contribute a function
 Create a new branch for your function and then push it to this repo.
 Add a test wherever possible.
 When you're ready to merge it to master create a pull request and choose a reviewer.